OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Discussion

 Despite the advancements presented in this study, limitations remain.
 First, while this study incorporates captioning data for fine-tuning VLMs, these captions are generated using commercial state-of-the-art LLMs rather than human-labeled ground truth, leaving their accuracy and reliability unverified.
 A systematic human evaluation would be valuable for future research to assess captioning quality, consistency, and semantic accuracy.
 Additionally, leveraging open-access models offers a more sustainable approach for scalable dataset expansion in future studies.
-Knowledge distillation --- where a smaller model learns from a larger teacher model --- presents a promising solution for self-supervised learning, enabling broader generalization across diverse urban settings and more efficient adaptation to building-related tasks.
+Knowledge distillation, in which a smaller model learns from a larger teacher, offers a promising self-supervised approach to improve generalization across urban contexts.

 Second, while the fine-tuned model exhibits strong generalizability across cities, the quality of crowdsourced data remains a crucial factor~\citep{biljecki2023quality, hou_comprehensive_2022}.
-Although this study incorporates multiple strategies to mitigate data quality issues --- such as isovist-based vantage point selection, building data harmonization, and feature-based image filtering --- challenges persist.
-These include incorrect or incomplete building labels, inconsistent geometry information, non-standardized image format, and misaligned image coordinates, all of which contribute to different sources of uncertainty.
+Although multiple strategies were employed in this study to mitigate data quality issues, several challenges persist.
+These include incorrect or incomplete building labels, inconsistent geometric information, non-standardized image formats, and misaligned image coordinates, each contributing to various uncertainties.
+Additionally, as no manual image selection was performed in this study, potential biases in data collection remain unaddressed.
 Future work should focus on enhancing dataset reliability through improved data filtering mechanisms.
 Automated repetition detection, heuristic rule-based filtering, and uncertainty-aware sampling could refine image selection and minimize inconsistencies in building attribute annotations~\citep{chen2024expanding}.